Home Scientific Program Data Analysis Workshop Registration Info. for Participants

 • Poster abstract submission deadline: 22nd of August

-• Registration close: 22nd of August
+• Registration closed: 22nd of August

-• Registration Form – now open –
+• Registration – Closed –

 • Deadline: 11th of September

-• Date : 23rd of September, 2025
+• Date & Time: 23rd of September, 2025 from 18:30

 • Venue: Restrant, Vege Marche'19 (Japanese page only), at Inamori Memorial Hall, Kagoshima University